JGilb28-7/06HW-06-Weather-Dashboard-API/README.md

 the temperature - complete
 the humidity - complete
 the wind speed - complete
-the UV index - outstanding
+the UV index - complete - no colors on HTML yet.. however this would be if / else statemets if above if else below else below and would set the colors in .css for future re-tune
     presented with a color that indicates whether the conditions are favorable, moderate, or severe

 view future weather conditions for that city - 5 day complete - 100%